Fees & Scholarships

 Educational visits and other excursions are charged separately to fees at £25 per term.
 Extended residential trips (which usually take place in Figures Y5 and Rudiments Y6) incur an additional charge as do certain extra-curricular activities if they are provided by additional specialist staff.

 Uniform cost is paid directly to the supplier.

 Parents should note that in Lower Kindergarten there is provision for half-day attendance.
 Morning sessions are from 8.30am until 12.30pm including lunch.
 (Please see admissions criteria for further information).

 There is a 10% discount for younger brothers in Early Years (Lower Kindergarten, Upper Kindergarten and Reception), which applies while the older brother(s) remains at Loyola.
 This is applicable to half brothers as well.

-Childcare vouchers are accepted as payment towards fees up until and including the term pupils turn five.
-These vouchers are also accepted towards, breakfast clubs, homework clubs, after-school clubs and holiday clubs throughout all year groups.
+Childcare vouchers and Taxfree childcare payments are accepted towards fees up to and including the term a pupil turns five.
+These vouchers/payments are also accepted towards, breakfast clubs, homework clubs, after-school club and The Loyola Holiday Club throughout all year groups.

-The termly fees need to be paid by the first day of term and the school requires a full term's notice for withdrawal.
+The termly fees fall due for payment on the first day of term and the school requires a full term's notice for withdrawal.

 An administrative charge will be levied on overdue accounts at a rate to be advised from time to time.

 Registration fee: £50 (to accompany application form - not refundable)